Alamitos Beach, Long Beach, California: Characteristics

 The coastal neighborhood is mainly dense residential, with large condominium buildings along the beach and smaller condominiums, apartment buildings, and single family residences as one moves inland.
 A public beach is within short walking distance of all residences with some buildings having direct access.
 The beach includes the Long Beach bicycle path that starts at Shoreline Village and ends in the Belmont Shore neighborhood of Long Beach.
 Beginning in 2009 bike lanes were added to 1st, 2nd, and 3rd St. as part of the Long Beach's citywide effort to become more bicycle friendly.
 Perhaps not so coincidentally more bicycle shops have since opened around the area.

 The neighborhood was laid out in the 1920s, and many of its buildings date back to that era.
 As a result, the experience of living here is to feel the human scale of its often-quaint two-story-building setting, and with many conveniences only a short walk away.
 The urban yet human-scale neighborhood makes this section of Long Beach unique among beach communities in Los Angeles and neighboring Orange Counties.

 The historic Ebell Club is located in the district.

 Nightlife

 Alamitos Beach is known for its vibrant nightlife and for its significant LGBT community.
 The Broadway Corridor business district in Alamitos Beach is home to many well-established bars, restaurants, and other businesses that are mostly gay-owned and operated or cater especially to the Lesbian, Gay, Bisexual and Transgender community.
-Bars serving a largely LGBT clientele include The Paradise Piano Bar and Restaurant (closed April, 2018), The Brit Pub, The Mine Shaft, and Sweetwater Saloon.
 The coffee houses and restaurants, which typically remain open until at least midnight, are "gay-friendly" but also serve a large straight clientele.
-The 4th Street Corridor, along the constituting northern border of Alamitos Beach, is where bars like The V-Room and The Pike Bar & Fish Grill are located.
+The 4th Street Corridor, along the constituting northern border of Alamitos Beach, is where bars are located.
 The shops and restaurants along Shoreline Village and the Pike are also within walking distance.